Is Roblox down? Here;s why Roblox isn't working and when the online gaming platofrm will be back up

 The player count quickly dropped to just 300,000 users as a result of the outage.

-The problems began on Thursday evening just before midnight and were acknowledged by a Roblox Status Twitter account, which is not affiliated with Roblox.
+The problems began on the evening of October 28th just before midnight and were acknowledged by a Roblox Status Twitter account, which is not affiliated with Roblox.

+Roblox itself updated the official company service page at midnight on October 28th to say that it was investigating and continued to update during the weekend.

-Roblox Status reported at 9.27am that the cause of the outage had been identified as an internal service issue.
+Roblox Status reported at 9.27am on Friday October 29th that the cause of the outage had been identified as an internal service issue.

-Roblox are reportedly working on a fix, but there is no sign of it improving access to services as of yet.
+Roblox were reportedly working on a fix and, as of 2.26pm on Friday October 29th, Roblox Status wrote on Twitter that some Roblox aspects may be working again.

+“Looks like some aspects of the #Roblox site are working as expected, but may not be fully functional,” the account reported.
+“Authentication may still be affected, as the same for some other services.
+[Engineers are working on a fix].”